jecki/DHParser/documentation_src/manuals/01_ebnf.rst

     >>> print(str(syntax_tree).strip())
     <<< Error on "sxxx := bad word" | Parser "word->!forbidden" did not match: »sxxx := bad word« >>>

-Next to the lookahead operators, there also exist lookback operators.
-Be warned, though, that look back operators are an **experimental** feature in DHParser and that their implementation is highly idiosyncratic, that is, it is most likely not compatible with any other parser-generator-toolkit based on EBNF-grammers.
-Also, lookback operators in DHParser are more restricted than lookahead-operators.
+Next to the lookahead operators, there also exist look-back operators.
+Be warned, though, that look back operators are an **experimental** feature in DHParser and that their implementation is highly idiosyncratic, that is, it is most likely not compatible with any other parser-generator-toolkit based on EBNF-grammars.
+Also, look-back operators in DHParser are more restricted than lookahead-operators.
 They can only be used in combination with simple text or regular expression parsers and - here comes the idiosyncratic part - they work in the opposite direction.
-This means that if you want to check whether a parser is preceded, say, by the keyword "BEGIN", the text phrase that you have to check for with the lookback parser is actually "NIGEB".
-If that still does not put you off, here is how lookback-operators are
+This means that if you want to check whether a parser is preceded, say, by the keyword "BEGIN", the text phrase that you have to check for with the look-back parser is actually "NIGEB".
+If that still does not put you off, here is how look-back-operators are
 used: Let's assume that our definition should not only allow for a definiens but, alternatively for enumerations and that the difference is indicated by using a simple equal sign "=" instead of the definition symbol ":=".
-Then using lookback-operators to distinguish the case, we can rewrite our grammar as follows::
+Then using look-back-operators to distinguish the case, we can rewrite our grammar as follows::

     >>> def_DSL_extended = '''